hvasbath/beat/docs/examples/Rectangular.rst

    beat build_gfs Laquila --force --execute

 This will take some time, depending on how much cores you specified to execute in parallel at 'nworkers'.
-However, this only has to be done once and the GF store can be reused for different scenarios if the velocity model does not differ between the different cases.
+However, this only has to be done once and the GF store can be reused for different examples if the velocity model does not differ between the different cases.

 Seismic